-Unfortunately being busy with stuff that doesn’t make you move can make you feel like your physically exhausted even though you haven’t actually strained your body at all.
+Unfortunately being busy with stuff that doesn’t make you move can make you feel like you are physically exhausted.
+Even though you haven’t actually strained your body at all.

-If you don’t actively think about increasing physical activity in your everyday life, you will likely end constantly doing bad lifestyle decisions because of your feelings of fatigue.
+If you don’t actively think about increasing physical activity in your everyday life, you will likely end up constantly doing bad lifestyle decisions because of your feelings of fatigue.

-Even if you do manual labor it’s wise to hove other physical activity besides it because once you retire or change a job, the pound will pack on incredibly fast if you don’t increase your spare time activity and make a diet overhaul.
+Even if you do manual labor it’s wise to have other physical activity besides it because once you retire or change a job, the pound will pack on incredibly fast if you don’t increase your spare time activity and make a diet overhaul.

-During middle age people tend to have more income to spend for food.
+During middle age, people tend to have more income to spend on food.
 If you don’t consciously think about what you eat it’s very easy to eat too much and especially too high caloric density foods.

-This is because eating something tasty activates our brains reward center that rewards us with feel good neuro transmitters like dopamine and serotonin.
+This is because eating something tasty activates our brain’s reward center and rewards us with feel-good neurotransmitters like dopamine and serotonin.

 Just like it’s easy to give yourself permission to miss a workout it’s very easy to give yourself permission to get some pizza or a burger for lunch when your feeling tired and stressed.
 The irony here is that eating a healthier diet will give you much more energy

-If you don’t make conscious decisions about your lifestyle choices, diet and exercise, the middle age spread is almost inevitable.
+If you don’t make conscious decisions about your lifestyle choices, diet, and exercise, the middle-age spread is almost inevitable.

 That’s why it’s important to learn about this stuff, try what works best for you and establish a routine.
 Parents should do their best to pass this knowledge to their children as well.

-Unfortunately many forget about healthy lifestyle choices as a young adult when going out and getting take away food seem like the best thing ever.
+Unfortunately many forget about healthy lifestyle choices as a young adult when going out and getting take away food seems like the best thing ever.
 This is not that bad as young adults can get away with almost anything.
 But if you continue you those habits for several years you can cause some permanent health damage and obesity.

-Is middle age spread dangerous
+Is middle-age spread dangerous

 To make things worse, the increased fat mass is very dangerous for your health.
 A bit of fat won’t pose a real threat but any significant amount of body fat will affect your health negatively.

-Like we just established, young adults can get away with these negative effects much better because of better hormonal profiles and regenerative ability.
+As we just established, young adults can get away with these negative effects much better because of better hormonal profiles and regenerative ability.

 As you can surely realize from that list alone, it’s extremely important to do your best to lose the excess weight.
-It puts in risk of having a heart attack, different kinds of inflammatory diseases and diabetes.
+It puts in the risk of having a heart attack, different kinds of inflammatory diseases and diabetes.

 The first step is to become active in any and every way possible.
-If you are not sure how active you actually are currently it’s wise to get an activity watch or a fitness tracker.
-Even most smartphones do a pretty good job in gauging your activity by counting your steps.
+If you are not sure how active you actually are currently it’s wise to get an activity watch or a fitness tracker like a Fitbit.
+You can learn more about these in the article Best Fitness Tracker For The Elderly [Top Picks]

 You should aim for at least 10 000 steps a day and include things like cycling, carrying your groceries, doing your own cleaning and yard work to get enough activity for increasing your health and losing some fat.